-Two known inactive ordnance disposal areas are in Mississippi Canyon, as shown on the map "Proposed Notice of Sale, Gulf of Mexico OCS Oil and Gas Lease Sale 259, March 2023, Stipulations and Deferred Blocks" included in the Proposed NOS package.
+Two known inactive ordnance disposal areas are in Mississippi Canyon, as shown on the map entitled, "Proposed Notice of Sale, Gulf of Mexico OCS Oil and Gas Lease Sale 261, September 2023, Stipulations and Deferred Blocks," which is included in the Proposed NOS package.
 These areas were used to dispose ordnance of unknown quantity and composition in approximate water depths of 750 to 1,525 meters.
 Bottom sediments in both disposal areas are soft, consisting of silty clays.